void-devourer/predictive-maintenance-ml/README.md

 ### 📚 Maintenance Knowledge Retrieval

-The system maintains a PostgreSQL-based collection of maintenance knowledge.
+The system maintains a maintenance knowledge collection in Supabase PostgreSQL.

 For each prediction, relevant maintenance information is retrieved based on the predicted condition and machine operating parameters.